Evanescent Electron Wave Spin: Discussions

-\begin{enumerate} \item Our study shows that an evanescent electron wave exists outside both finite and infinite quantum wells, by solving exact solutions of the Dirac equation in a cylindrical quantum well and maintaining wavefunction continuity at the boundary. \item Furthermore, we demonstrate that the evanescent wave spins concurrently with the wave inside the quantum well, by deriving analytical expressions of the current density in the whole region.
-Our findings suggest that it is possible to probe or eavesdrop on quantum spin information through the evanescent wave spin without destroying the entire spin state. \item The wave spin picture interprets spin as a global and deterministic property of the electron wave that includes both the evanescent and confined wavefunctions.
-This suggests that a quantum process or device based on the manipulation and probing of the electron wave spin is deterministic in nature rather than probabilistic. \end{enumerate}
+In this work, we have demonstrated the existence of an evanescent electron wave outside both finite and infinite quantum wells.
+This result was obtained by solving the exact solutions of the Dirac equation for a cylindrical quantum well and applying the continuity conditions of the spinor wavefunction at the boundary.
+Additionally, we derived analytical expressions for the current density, which show that the evanescent wave exhibits a concurrent spin with the electron wave inside the quantum well.

+The existence of a nonzero wavefunction outside an infinite quantum well implies that the electron wave cannot be strictly confined to a mathematical point.
+Additionally, the vortex topology demonstrated by the electron wave spin must also be preserved.
+These observations indicate that the singularities in mass density, and the consequent disruption of geodesics encountered in gravitational and cosmological contexts, may not accurately represent physical reality when the continuity of the Dirac wavefunction and the topological properties of wave spin are taken into account.

+Moreover, the spin of the evanescent wave indicates that quantum information, or quantum entropy, is not entirely confined within the quantum well but can, in fact, extend beyond it.
+This insight opens up the possibility of accessing or detecting quantum spin information through the evanescent wave without causing a collapse of the entire spin state.

+Our results underscore that the electron wave is a real, tangible entity with deterministic properties.
+This suggests that quantum processes or devices based on the manipulation and probing of electron waves are fundamentally deterministic, rather than probabilistic.